 We are working closely with our MAC partners, public health officials, and the NCAA to determine how and when it will be safe for varsity sport student-athletes, coaches, and staff to return to practice and competition.
 Intramurals have been suspended for the spring semester.
 Our fitness center and aerobics room will be open to students only and will operated with socially distanced equipment.

 - Use of Facilities by Groups External to Misericordia University

-All face-to-face conferences, seminars, and other events have been cancelled for the Fall 2020 semester and at least the early part of the Spring 2021 semester.
+All face-to-face conferences, seminars, and other events have been cancelled for the spring 2021 semester.
 Unannounced visitors are permitted to walk the campus grounds, wearing a mask and practicing social distancing, but they will not be permitted inside buildings.
 Announced visitors (e.g., through admissions or athletics) will follow all campus protocols including the daily health check prior to coming to campus.

 Review and adjust attendance requirements, absentee policies, and non-essential travel for students, individuals at high risk of COVID-19, and personnel.

 - Faculty set attendance polices for students.
 Historically, they have been very understanding of illness and work with students to provide reasonable attendance policies in light of the pandemic.
 That work will continue.
 We will be attentive to seats assigned in courses so as ease the logistics of contact tracing.

 - Human Resources policies on telecommuting for employees have been developed.